hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol08.md

   For example, you have specified a mandatory requirement with a user-defined condition to check the existence of C:\temp\text.file in the absolute path.
 If the file does not exist, the mandatory requirement fails and the user will be moved to Non-Compliant state.

+  Optional Requirements

+  During policy evaluation, the agent provides an option to clients to continue, when they fail to meet the optional requirements specified in the posture policy.
+End users are allowed to skip the specified optional requirements.

+  For example, you have specified an optional requirement with a user-defined condition to check for an application running on the client machine, such as Calc.exe.
+Although, the client fails to meet the condition, the agent prompts an option to continue further so that the optional requirement is skipped and the end user is moved to Compliant state.

+  Audit Requirements

+  Audit requirements are specified for internal purposes and the agent does not prompt any message or input from end users, regardless of the pass or fail status during policy evaluation.

+  For example, you are in the process of creating a mandatory policy condition to check if end users have the latest version of the antivirus program.
+If you want to find out the non-compliant end users before actually enforcing it as a policy condition, you can specify it as an audit requirement.

   Reference: [Configure Client Posture Policies](https://www.cisco.com/c/en/us/td/docs/security/ise/1-4/admin_guide/b_ise_admin_guide_14/b_ise_admin_guide_14_chapter_010111.html)